Recrea-t/campinglamola/src/pages/plots.en.md

   * Maximum occupancy per pitch: 6 people.

-  * The price of the pitch includes the camping unit (tent, caravan, motorhome...) and a vehicle, which is parked on the pitch.
+  * The price of the plot includes the camping unit (tent, caravan, motorhome...) and a vehicle, which is parked on the pitch.

-  * Auxiliary tents (igloo type) can be added free of charge, if they are set  within the boundaries of the pitch.
+  * Additional tents (igloo type) can be added free of charge, if they are set  within the boundaries of the plot.

-  * A maximum of one second car can be added to the pitch, but it must be registered and paid according to  the current rate, and it must be parked within the boundaries of the pitch.
-If you park on another pitch you will have to pay the rate of the extra pitch you are occupying.
+  * A maximum of one second car can be put on the plot, but it must be registered and paid for according to  the current rate, and it must be parked within the boundaries of the plot.
+If you park on another plot you will have to pay the rate of the extra plot you are occupying.
 regulation: >-
-  * It is MANDATORY for all travellers over 14 years of age to present their ID card or passport at the entrance to the campsite.
+  * It is MANDATORY for all travellers over 14 years of age to present their ID card or passport at the entrance of the campsite.

-  * Check-in time: from 11:00 to 21:30 (consult other options).
+  * Check-in time: from 11:00 to 21:30 (see other options).

   * Departure time: before 13:00.
 Later departure without prior notification to reception will incur the cost of an additional night.